Day wants to play Masters, depending on mother's prognosis

 ''It's very, very difficult to even think about playing golf when a loved one is going through such a traumatic experience,'' Day said. ''Once I get past this initial stage, hopefully I'll find some balance and I'll be able to kind of move on and really focus on getting my game back.

 ''Unfortunately, I'm human.
-I like to feel like I'm always on it, I'm always ... ready to go and trying to compete and I want to get back to that stage but sometimes it's very, very difficult.''
+I like to feel like I'm always on it, I'm always ... ready to go and trying to compete and I want to get back to that stage, but sometimes it's very, very difficult.''

+Day also is scheduled to participate in the Zurich Classic, which runs from April 27-30 and has changed to an unusual format featuring 80 two-player teams, with player picking their own partners.
+Teams will alternate shots in the first and third rounds and play best ball in the second and final rounds.

+Day joked that he was enthusiastic about the new format as soon as Rickie Fowler agreed to be his teammate.
+He added that, as much as he respects tradition, golf needs to do a better job capturing younger viewers.